Vindicator (comics): Fictional character biography

 Heather and James have a baby (an as-yet-unnamed girl) and travel with their child and several other members of Alpha Flight to return a clutch of Plodex eggs to their homeworld.
 In addition, an accident brings temporal copies of most of the original Alpha Flight – from a time before her husband's "death" – to the present.
 This group includes a copy of Heather.
 While she is not a member, this "new" group is active as Alpha Flight while the originals are helping to rebuild the Plodex homeworld.

-Alpha Flight (the team consisting of Sasquatch, Guardian, Vindicator, Shaman, Major Mapleleaf II, and both Pucks) are brutally attacked by a new villain "the Collective".
+Vindicator, Sasquatch, Guardian, Shaman, Major Mapleleaf, and both Pucks are brutally attacked by a new villain named the Collective.
 They are killed and their bodies are left in the Yukon Territory as the Collective continues on to the United States.

-During the Chaos War storyline, Vindicator (alongside Guardian, Shaman, and Marrina Smallwood) are among the heroes that return from the dead after what happened to the death realms.
+During the Chaos War storyline, Vindicator, Guardian, Shaman, and Marrina Smallwood are resurrected after Death flees the underworld.
 Reuniting with Aurora, Northstar, Sasquatch, and Snowbird, Alpha Flight gets back together to fight the Great Beasts.

-During the Fear Itself storyline, Vindicator helped Alpha Flight in fighting Attuma in the form of Nerkodd: Breaker of Oceans.
+During the Fear Itself storyline, Vindicator helps Alpha Flight in fighting Attuma in the form of Nerkodd: Breaker of Oceans.
 When Alpha Flight returns to their headquarters, they are betrayed by Gary Cody and his newly elected Unity Party.
 Vindicator sides with Cody.
 It is shown that six weeks earlier, Guardian and Vindicator were unable to regain custody of their child.
-While bringing Guardian to the Box Units for imprisonment, Vindicator is ambushed by Puck who knocks Vindicator out.
+While bringing Guardian to the Box Units for imprisonment, Vindicator is ambushed by Puck, who knocks Vindicator out.
 After reclaiming her daughter Claire from her cousin, Vindicator assembles Alpha Strike (consisting of Persuasion, Ranark, a Wendigo, and a brainwashed Citadel) to spread the Unity program and take down Alpha Flight.
-It is later revealed that Vindicator and Department H had actually fallen under the mental control of Master of the World.
-While at a beach in Ontario with Claire, Vindicator is visited by Wolverine who states that the people in the United States are starting to be concerned about the Unity Party's actions, and when he saw Vindicator call the rest of Alpha Flight traitors Wolverine decided to investigate.
-Vindicator then accompanies Alpha Strike into attacking Alpha Flight, Taskmaster, and Wolverine.
-Vindicator fights Guardian, who tries to get through to Vindicator by stating that Master of the World is controlling her.
-At the end of the Alpha Flight series, Vindicator (still under the influence of the Master) helped Alpha Flight against Alpha Strike and then Master of the World attempts to kill their child Claire.
-He was killed by Alpha Flight but Vindicator escapes with Claire.
+It is later revealed that Vindicator and Department H had fallen under the control of Master of the World.
+Vindicator (still under the influence of the Master) helped Alpha Flight against Alpha Strike and then Master of the World attempts to kill their child Claire.
+He was killed by Alpha Flight, but Vindicator escapes with Claire.
 After the Unity Party is abolished, Vindicator leaves Canada with her daughter Claire.